-I’ve been asked what is the purpose for all of this?
+I am frequently asked what is my purpose in all of this?
 And been told; “Hasn’t this all been done before!”
 The purpose “for all of this” is my passion to teach, mentor, and coach others in a positive way; and it has all been done before, time and again, by every great teacher in nearly every generation.
-The cycle repeats over and over.
+As a result the cycle repeats over and over.
 Will we ever learn?

-The Principles merely rose out of years of questioning and research about Spirit.
-I wanted to show how silly the Word was because I got my feelings hurt and could not separate a man’s opinion from his teaching.
+The Principles merely rose out of years of questioning and research about the Spirit.
+I wanted to show how silly the Word was because my feelings were hurt.
+Consequently, I could not separate a man’s opinion from his teaching.
 By the way, I can tell you that I am glad for that obstinance now.
 I am glad that I had the courage to pursue that search.
-I am glad that the “little voice” inside me kept calling me on.
+Glad that the “little voice” inside me kept calling me on.
 It is true that at first I was quite angry.
-It is true that I was looking for anyway possible to disprove and replace the desire that burnt inside me to find the harmony in the Word, in the Truth, in the Way.
+Also it is true that I was looking for anyway possible to disprove and replace the desire that burnt inside me to find my harmony in the Word, in the Truth, in the Way.
 But then, there’s that path.

 During these studies and research I arrived upon the “cardinal virtues” from the Latin, “cardes” meaning hinge—the four virtues from which all others swing or hinge.
 These were born out of Plato’s “natural virtues” which were prudence, justice, fortitude and temperance.
 They are carried along through history for nearly 800 years to St Thomas and the early Catholic church.
 The four cardinal virtues are well developed and consistent with doctrines from nearly every ancient teacher.
 My studies led me to add one more, discipline, to create a complete list that will work like a guidance system to harmony and abundance.